- Exploring the unknown region of the Haute – Savoie

 - Riding amazing singletracks surrounded by snow-capped mountains

 - Enjoying a cold beer in the sun on the veranda of our refuge

-- Testing your your biking skills with our expert guides
+- Testing your biking skills with our expert guides

-Following arrival in Turin we depart by support vehicle to the French region of Haute-Maurienne, the first base for the holiday.
+Following arrival in Turin we depart by support vehicle to the French region of Haute-Maurienne, our first base for the week, (transfer approx. 2 hours).
 Driving over the high Alpine pass of Mont Cenis (2,100 metres), before dropping down into France and leaving Italy behind, we soon get a taste of the terrain and landscapes we’ll be enjoying in the days to come.
 After settling in at our Gite in Aussois we put our bikes together and, time permitting, take a quick leg stretching ride before sitting down to our first delicious French meal.

 - Meals: Breakfast, lunch

 The grandeur of the scenery is truly breathtaking in this untouched part of the Alps and this first ride is a great way to warm up and get a taste for the thrilling biking to come over the next week.

 Our first day combines a great mixture of singletrack and dirt roads and begins with a warm-up climb to our picnic lunch, from where you can watch climbers scaling the huge natural rock faces of the area.
 After lunch we are rewarded with some narrow singletrack, which weaves in and out of the trees down towards a beautiful Alpine village and a well-deserved rest and café au lait in the sun.

 We have a quick chance to look around the town and fill our Camelbaks from the local fountain before a thrilling singletrack descent passing by a series of impressive fortresses, taking our time to ride through one of them, with amazing views to the gorge below.
 On reaching the bottom you’ll be grinning all the way back along the rolling track to our Gîte.

 Dinner is usually taken in a local restaurant.